akshpatel24/Product-Management-System/README.md

 - Updated `useEffect` to restore currentPage from either the URL or localStorage when the component mounts.
 - Ensures pagination state is preserved across page refreshes or navigation.

+August 22:
+I wanted the modal to only warn me if I have unsaved changes.

+I compare what I typed (formProduct) with what I last saved (originalFormProduct).

+If they don’t match, I should see a popup when I try to close.

+But when I press Save/Add, I don’t want the popup.

+So I added handleSaveSuccess to reset the saved baseline, meaning my changes are saved and the popup won’t show.